xX3N1A/DNA-DDA/README.md

 ## Overview

 DNA-DDA has been adapted from the nonlinear time series analysis technique dynamical-ergodicity delay differential analysis (DE DDA) ( Lainscsek et. al https://doi.org/10.1063/5.0063724 ), in order to predict chromosomal contacts from a reference sequence.
-This page includes an example for predicting contacts of chromosome 22 at 100kbp resolution.
+This page includes an example for predicting contacts of chromosome 22 at 100kbp resolution in the GM12878 cell line.

 The general steps of DNA-DDA are:
  1. convert the reference sequence into a random walk DNA representation